 Have you been adversely affected by the impact of COVID-19?
-Did your employer fail to reach an agreement with you in writing about being furloughed and instead furlough you on reduced pay without your consent?
-Where you unfairly selected to be furloughed?
+Did your employer fail to reach an agreement with you in writing about being furloughed and instead furloughed you on reduced pay without your consent?
+Were you unfairly selected to be furloughed?
 Are you unfairly being left on furlough while others have been allowed to return?

 If your employer has breached your legal employment rights, you may have a legal claim against them and be entitled to compensation.
 The most common employment claims to arise during the COVID-19 crisis are likely to be for:

 - Unpaid wages (where your wages are reduced or not paid at all)

 - Unfair dismissal or constructive dismissal (if you have over two years’ employment, in most cases – there are a few exceptions where you do not need two years’ employment)

 - Wrongful dismissal (where you are dismissed in breach of your contract)